Game Show Congress: GSC 5

 Music was added to the mix for the 2006 fifth Congress as the world's only game show cover band, the Ceramic Dalmatians, made their first live performance.
-J. Keith van Straaten hosted and Jim Newman directed an edition of "What's My Line, Live" with panelists Betsy Palmer, Frank Nicotero, Sarah Purcell and Stuart Shostak, while the mystery guest was Shirley Jones.
+J. Keith van Straaten hosted and Jim Newman directed an edition of "What's My Line, Live" with panelists Betsy Palmer, Frank Nicotero, Sarah Purcell and Stuart Shostak.
+At the same time, the mystery guest was Shirley Jones.
 There was an official test and tryout for the show "1 vs 100".
 A panel discussion "Working as a Game Show Host and Game Show Announcer" was led by Laura Chambers ("Weakest Link", "Greed") with Sarah Purcell, Larry Anderson, Burton Richardson, Jack Narz, Johnny Gilbert.
-Anderson and Richardson also teamed up as host and announcer for a charity fundraiser game of "Buzzer Battle" benefiting the AIDS Research Alliance.
+Anderson and Richardson also teamed up as host and announcer for a charity fundraiser game called "Buzzer Battle" which benefited the AIDS Research Alliance.
 Bob Harris, who would later become a regular visitor of the congress, read from his book Prisoner of Trebekestan.
 Tic Tac Dough host Wink Martindale, producer Ron Greenberg and Thom McKee participated in a panel on the show, and there was an industry panel discussion moderated by TV host & producer Roger Rose, featuring participants Bob Boden (VP Programming, Fox Reality Channel), Stu Billet (Executive Producer, "The People's Court"), Harry Friedman (Executive Producer, "Wheel of Fortune" and "Jeopardy!"), Michael Brockman (former VP Programming CBS, ABC, and Goodson-Todman Productions), and Scott St. John (Executive Producer, "Deal or No Deal").
 Longtime Hollywood Squares host Peter Marshall was presented with the Cullen Award and William Morris executive Vice President Mark Itkin was presented with the Edwards Award.
-Guest speakers included Rose Marie, Betsy Palmer, Fred Silverman, Johnny Gilbert, Tom Kennedy, Kathy Garver, Harry Friedman and Al Howard.
+Guest speakers included Rose Marie, Betsy Palmer, Fred Silverman, Johnny Gilbert, Tom Kennedy, Kathy Garver, Harry Friedman, and Al Howard.

 GSC 6

 The sixth Congress in 2007 was split into two sessions, one in New York City and the other in Hollywood, California.
 The New York session was primarily devoted to playing games and served as the North American Host of the International Quizzing Association's 2007 championship.
 The Los Angeles session featured a tribute to those game show icons who had passed in the previous year (Kitty Carlisle, Tom Poston and Charles Nelson Reilly), speeches by Thom McKee and Charlie O'Donnell to honor Ralph Edwards Award winner Wink Martindale plus speeches by Betty White and Sande Stewart to honor Bill Cullen Award winner Bob Stewart.
-White was also the winner of the newly created Arlene Francis Award honoring lifetime achievement as a game show panelist.
+White was also the winner of the newly created Arlene Francis Award, which honored lifetime achievement as a game show panelist.
 The Ceramic Dalmatians again performed during the event.
 Notable attendees included Don Pardo, June Lockhart, and Betsy Palmer.